hbcbh1999/AIprojects/README.md

 # AIprojects
-My projects on Artificial Intelligence. hola.
+My projects on Artificial Intelligences on the following fields:

+# Computational Language
+- Word detection.